 This week, TheVibe continues its interview with The Standard Images Co. about their journey through the Himalayas.
 Over the course of 43 days, they travelled across magical landscapes that many have seen, but few have saved for posterity.
 Thus, Send It Upwards was born – a comprehensive, visual motorcycle documentary determined to record the beauty and magnificence of the Himalayas, for those who are not fortunate enough to have seen these mountains in the same way.

 Arjun: A farmer threw his house open to us when he realised that we had not found a place to camp out at.
 This was at the beginning of Himachal Pradesh, in a place called Daron Devira.
-As we went deeper into the hills, we realised that people don’t have much, but they have enough, and they are ready to share what they have, even if they don’t know you!
+As we went deeper into the hills, we realised that people don’t have much, but they have enough, and they are ready to share what they have, even if they don’t really know you!
 This was our experience, throughout the Himalayas.
-Many places around the world are visually arresting, but to find friendly people living in extreme conditions… that’s not so common!
+There are many places around the world that are visually arresting, but to find friendly people living in extreme conditions…that’s not so common!